Amir-Rastkhadiv/fun-gym/README.md

           - Hub and spoke
           - Dashboard

-     - How do you feel about Fung Gym's principles?
+     - How do you feel about Fung Gym's appropriate principles?

+     The Fun Gym application appeals to consumers, educators, businesses, and investors.
+Depending on the needs of my users, I may need to consider geography, time, and technology.